Staff

 Michelle Thompson – she/her

-Acting CEO
+CEO

-Michelle Thompson is the Acting CEO at Family Access Network (FAN).
+Michelle Thompson is the CEO at Family Access Network (FAN).
 Michelle has been at FAN for almost 10 years in the role of Manager.
 Michelle has worked in the Community Sector for over 25 years mainly working with young people and their families.
 She has worked in leadership positions for over 20 years. .
 Michelle has worked in a variety of settings including Alcohol and Other Drugs, Mental Health, Family Services, Community Health and Youth Homelessness.
 Michelle holds a Bachelor Degree in Youth Work, Graduate Diploma in Substance Abuse and a Graduate Diploma in Counselling.

 Michelle is a current board member on the Gateway LLEN and was previously on the Hepatitis C Council and VIVAIDS boards.
 Michelle was part of the inaugural LGBTIQ Leadership program in 2018 run by Leadership Victoria.